 Lifetime Members: Any person may be elected as a lifetime member by the unanimous vote of all Directors present at a duly held meeting of the Board of Directors.
 Lifetime members will have no dues and shall have all the rights and privileges as a General Member.
 As of 2022, BAYA has one lifetime member.
 (Alan Fountain).

-Members, whether general, player or lifetime, shall not be required to be affiliates with any other organization or group to qualify as members of BAYA.
+Members, whether general, player or lifetime, shall not be required to be affiliates with any other organizations or groups to qualify as members of BAYA.

 Memberships may be terminated by resignation or action of the Board of Directors as follows: